AI experts sharing free tutorials to accelerate your business.

 • Cross-reference the patient-review-request-workflow skill so the calendar's review-ask content stays consistent with the practice's workflow messaging

-1. Calibrate the content mix to specialty and demographics.
-The mix rubric below is a default; adjust based on the practice profile.
+The content-mix rubric below is a default; adjust based on the practice profile loaded in step 0.

 Specialty / Practice TypeEducationalEngagementPromotionalCommunity/Brand